samolubukun/Spam-Email-Detection-System/README.md

 5. **Access the App in Your Browser**
    - After running the command, a link will appear in the terminal (e.g., `http://localhost:8501`).
-   - Open the link in your web browser to access the **Spam Email Classifier** app.
+   - Open the link in your web browser to access the **Spam Email Detection** app.